 What about housing?
 Past recoveries typically got a jump-start from home construction and spending on household goods, such as furniture, appliances, and the like.
-This time though the housing market is mired in a historical state of depression.
+This time though the housing market is mired in a historic state of depression.
 We still see millions of homes in foreclosure, and millions more on the verge.
 With the housing market so distressed, there's little sign that prices are poised to rise.
-Meanwhile, nearly 30 percent of all mortgages are currently under water, meaning that borrowers owe more than the homes are worth.
+Meanwhile, about one in four home mortgages are currently under water, meaning that borrowers owe more than the homes are worth.
 No wonder that construction and new home sales are still near the lowest levels recorded since the early 1960s.

 Weak consumer spending and depressed housing are closely related to a third powerful force holding back the recovery-tight credit.
 It's the nature of a financial crisis that the pendulum swings from loose credit, when it's easy to borrow, to tight credit, when loans are hard to get.
 This time, that swing was breathtaking.
 In today's mortgage market, customers without excellent credit scores and cash for a hefty down payment find it tough to borrow.
 Likewise, many small businesses are shut out of the loan market because they may not be able to use residential or commercial real estate as collateral.
 Anecdotal reports and surveys suggest that credit conditions have been easing.
 Indeed, corporations that can sell securities in the financial markets have great access to capital.
-But, for households, the going is still tough.
+But, for households, the going can still be tough.
 And small businesses find that many of the community banks they relied on are too weak to open the credit spigots.

 The final force I want to mention is the depressing effect on spending and investment caused by uncertainty.
 By almost any measure, uncertainty is high.
 Businesses are uncertain about the economic environment and the direction of economic policy.
 Households are uncertain about job prospects and future incomes.
 Political gridlock in Washington, D.C., and the crisis in Europe add to a sense of foreboding.
-I repeatedly hear from my business contacts that these uncertainties are prompting them to slow investment and hiring.
-As one of them put it, uncertainty is causing firms to "step back from the playing field."
-Economists at the San Francisco Fed calculate that uncertainty has reduced consumer and business spending so much that it has potentially added a full percentage point to the unemployment rate.
+I repeatedly hear from businesspeople that these uncertainties are prompting them to slow investment and hiring.

-Yet, even in the face of these obstacles, the economy is growing at a moderate pace.
+Yet, even in the face of these obstacles, the economy continues to grow.
 Prospects are that it will continue to do so.
 This is a testament to the natural resilience of our economic system.
 As I mentioned, credit conditions are slowly improving.
 Little by little, households are repairing their finances.
 Businesses are gradually increasing production and hiring extra hands.
 The housing market is no longer falling, and home construction eventually will recover to levels consistent with a growing population.

 The broadest barometer of economic conditions is gross domestic product, which measures the nation's total output of goods and services.
-My forecast calls for GDP to rise nearly 21⁄2 percent this year and about 3 percent in 2013.
-That's an improvement from 2011, when I estimate GDP grew about 13⁄4 percent.
-Unfortunately, such moderate growth will not be enough to take a big bite out of unemployment.
-The unemployment rate is currently 8.5 percent.
-I expect it to remain over 8 percent well into next year and still be around 7 percent at the end of 2014.
+My forecast calls for GDP to rise about 21⁄2 percent this year and 23⁄4 percent in 2013.
+That's an improvement from 2011, when GDP grew only a little over 1⁄2 percent.
+Unfortunately, such moderate growth will not be enough to keep taking big bites out of unemployment.
+The unemployment rate is currently 8.3 percent.
+I expect it to remain over 8 percent well into next year and still be well over 7 percent at the end of 2014.